diggydude/figment/README.md

     liberty off at the knees!

 (2) I am developing a new PHP dialup/telnet BBS platform that can be run on a cheap SoC board.
 Since
-    most of the abused features of the World Wide Web do not exist in those channels, it should be fairly immune to abuse by powerful entities who seek to impose their radical agenda on the human race.
-The repository for the php-retro-bbs project will be up shortly.
+    most of the abused features of the World Wide Web -- not to mention its addictive trappings -- do not exist in those channels, the platform should be fairly immune to abuse by powerful entities who seek to impose their radical agenda on the human race.
+The repository for the php-retro-bbs project will be available in the near future.

 -----------------------------------------------------------------------------------------------------